Dairy-Free Chocolate Peanut Butter Ice Cream

 Instructions

 • Cover an 8×8” baking pan with wax paper.
-Drop 1 tsp spoonfuls of PB on the waxed paper.
-Put in the freezer to harden.
+Drop 1 teaspoon spoonfuls of peanut butter onto the waxed paper.

-• Add all ice cream ingredients in the order listed to the container of a Vitamix (or other high-powered blender).
+• Add all ice cream ingredients in the order listed to the container of a blender.

-• Blend for 30-60 seconds or until the mixtures is smooth and homogenous.
+• Blend for 30-60 seconds or until the mixtures is smooth.

-• Let the ice cream churn for 20-25 minutes until it becomes a firm ball or the ice cream maker stops rotating.
+• Churn the ice cream for 20-25 minutes until it becomes a firm ball or the ice cream maker stops rotating.

 • Add the peanut butter chunks at the end of churning.
 You can add them to the ice cream maker just before the mixture becomes too hard, or you can mix them in by hand.

-• Transfer to an airtight, freezer-friendly container and put in the freezer for at least 1 hour, or until completely frozen.
+• Transfer the ice cream to an airtight, freezer-friendly container and freeze for at least 2 hours, or until completely frozen.

 Video